cgolden15/help/README.md

 # Help:
-https://goldendev.tech/help is a project I'm starting that contains(or is going to contain) a wide range of tutorials, explanations and much more!
+Help is a project I'm starting that contains(or is going to contain) a wide range of tutorials, explanations and much more!
 Topics will range from using GitHub, [Repl.it](https://repl.it), Discord, and much more!

 ### Why does this exist?
 I created this to hopefully help new & aspiring developers find reliable & up to date information on how to use applications, and much more!
 But also so I can stop explaining how to use github and pretty much everything else once a week.